-It has a gray neck and chest and a rusty-red head.
-Its wing and tail feathers are brown, rust, white, and gray.
-It has short, round wings and a small bill.
+The Gray Partridge has a gray neck and chest and a rusty-red face and head.
+Its wings and tail feathers are shades of brown, rust, white, and gray.
+It has short, rounded wings and a small bill.

-The male often has a dark brown U-shaped patch on its stomach.
-The female may have a smaller patch or no patch at all.
+Male Gray Partridges often have a dark brown U-shaped patch on their belly.
+Females may have a smaller patch or no patch at all.

 Habitat